sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 ### 5. Installation Process
 ______________________________
-For the most important process, installing Grafana and Apache
+For the most important process, installing Grafana and Apache.
+Starting with the Grafana process, the